Tukaram: Vedanta

 Tukaram is never systematic in his psychology, his theology, or his theodicy.
 He oscillates between a Dvaitist [Vedanta] and an Advaitist view of God and the world, leaning now to a pantheistic scheme of things, now to a distinctly Providential, and he does not harmonize them.
 He says little about cosmogony, and according to him, God realizes Himself in the devotion of His worshippers.
 Likewise, faith is essential to their realization of Him: 'It is our faith that makes thee a god', he says boldly to his Vithoba.

-Late 20th-century scholarship of Tukaram, and translations of his Abhanga poem, affirm his pantheistic Vedantic view.
-Tukaram's Abhanga 2877, as translated by Shri Gurudev Ranade of Nimbal states, for example, "The Vedanta has said that the whole universe is filled by God.
+Late 20th-century scholarship of Tukaram, and translations of his abhanga poem, affirm his pantheistic Vedantic view.
+Tukaram's abhanga 2877, as translated by Ramchandra Dattatreya Ranade of Nimbal states, for example, "The Vedanta has said that the whole universe is filled by God.
 All sciences have proclaimed that God has filled the whole world.
 The Puranas have unmistakably taught the universal immanence of God.
 The sants have told us that the world is filled by God.
 Tuka indeed is playing in the world uncontaminated by it like the Sun which stands absolutely transcendent".

 Scholars note the often discussed controversy, particularly among Marathi people, whether Tukaram subscribed to the monistic Vedanta philosophy of Adi Shankara.
-Bhandarkar notes that Abhanga 300, 1992 and 2482 attributed to Tukaram are in style and philosophy of Adi Shankara:
+Bhandarkar notes that abhanga 300, 1992 and 2482 attributed to Tukaram are in style and philosophy of Adi Shankara:

 When salt is dissolved in water, what is it that remains distinct?

 I have thus become one in joy with thee [Vithoba, God] and have lost myself in thee.

 When fire and camphor are brought together, is there any black remnant left?

 Tuka says, thou and I are one light.